tiagoyuzo/interacting-populations/README.md

 # interacting-populations
 Matlab code to simulate the effects of toxicity in two competing species, in hypothetical settings.

-This code does not receive maintenance, use at own risk.
+This code does not receive maintenance and is available here only for reference, use at own risk.

 The methods used are:
 - Finite element method;